Courses & Units

 |Study Period||Start date||Census date||WW date||End date|

-- Evaluate approaches to data analysis and design experiments in medical research.
+- Discuss and evaluate approaches to data analysis and experimental design in medical research.

 |Timetable||View the lecture timetable | View the full unit timetable|